luau-lang/luau/rfcs/property-writeonly.md

 If we infer such types, we may wish to present them differently, for example TypeScript allows both a getter and a setter.

-This may be useful for Roblox scripts that reparent elements in the DM.

 ## Drawbacks

 This is adding to the complexity budget for users, who will be faced